xieyuheng/instar-chat/README.md

-# instar-chat a.k.a. instar2

-A simple relay chat app
+# instar2 (a.k.a. instar-chat) -- A simple relay chat app

 IRC-like architecture:
 - relay only -- not central database for chat history